What is Due Diligence

 3. Ligence comes from legere¹, meaning “to choose,” as seen in words with the same root like intelligence (choosing between).

-Understanding the origin of the term helps us reconnect with its core idea: that we are expected to choose carefully, being intentional and proactive, which reflects a mental attitude, not just a procedural step.
+Understanding the origin of the term helps us reconnect with its core idea: that we are expected to choose carefully, not just following rules, but applying a mindset of responsibility.
 It is a principle that we apply even in the absence of explicit laws.
 The legislative framework and international guidelines in Responsible Business Conduct aim to embed this mental attitude in corporate strategies.
 This is why the UN Guiding Principles on Business and Human Rights (principle 16), require companies to adopt a policy commitment expressing their commitment in respecting human rights, reflecting it in their operational procedure and throughout the business enterprises.